jyapujuju/tic_tac_toe/readme.md

 - [ ] show result in div not in console
 - [ ] center the content
 - [ ] add title
-- [ ] say who is who ? example ram is x
+- [ ] say who is who ? example player 1 is x
 - [ ] count wins